CrossLead/gak/README.md

  *    { time: <Number>, to: <String|Array<String>>, from: <String> }
  * sorted by the time property.
  *
- * NOTE: default parameters assume time is in unix timestamp format */ const events = [ /* Add events here... */ ];
+ * NOTE: default parameters assume time is in milliseconds since the epoch */ const events = [ /* Add events here... */ ];